 So Much Better Than Ever Beforeby David Cohen

-Good Looking, sexy, smart, intelligent and charming are just a few words that describe the talented young, gay singer and songwriter, Levi Kries
+Good looking, sexy, smart, intelligent and charming are just a few words that describe the talented young gay singer and songwriter, Levi Kreis

 who recently released his sixth album just in time for gay pride.

 Since we both live in Chicago, I have decided to meet Levi in-person.
 I wanted to get a sense of the person he is.
 I was curious to learn more about his gospel and R&B infused modern music and his views on life.

 The new album Imagine Paradise

 carries a new strong personal message of sexual liberation, freedom, and the expectancy of being an openly gay man, and a proud member of the LGBT community.

 Three years in the making, the new album reflects Levi’s personal preference, staying true to his own feelings and identity.
 Levi delivers the music he loves most a mix of R&B and disco that comes directly from his heart.
 His new music emerges from his soul just like the “Queen of Disco” Donna Summer